'Petulant' minister blocks MP from meeting cops

 He then asked what premise the minister was rejecting.

-Williams mentioned Operation Tauwhiro, a nationally co-ordinated operation aimed to prevent gang-fuelled gun crime.
+Williams mentioned Operation Tauwhiro, a nationally co-ordinated police action aimed at stopping gang-fuelled gun crime.

 "The organised crime groups are seizing millions of dollars' worth of cash and assets, they're making dozens and dozens of arrests," Williams said.